 (26) For Ignatius, the vital dynamic of the Spiritual Exercises is the individual person's encounter with the Spirit of Truth.
-It is not surprising, therefore, that we find in his principles and directions for guiding others in the process of the Spiritual Exercises a perfect description of the pedagogical role of teacher as one whose job is not merely to inform but to help the student progress in the truth.15 If they are to use the Ignatian pedagogical paradigm successfully, teachers must be sensitive to their own experience, attitudes, opinions lest they impose their own agenda on their students.16
+It is not surprising, therefore, that we find in his principles and directions for guiding others in the process of the Spiritual Exercises a perfect description of the pedagogical role of teacher as one whose job is not merely to inform but to help the student progress in the truth.4 If they are to use the Ignatian Pedagogical Paradigm successfully, teachers must be sensitive to their own experience, attitudes, opinions lest they impose their own agenda on their students.
+(Cf. paragraph #111)